 AGNC Investment (AGNC) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the real estate investment trust had gained 1.92% over the past month.
-This has outpaced the Finance sector's gain of 1.76% and lagged the S&P 500's gain of 3.76% in that time.
+Heading into today, shares of the real estate investment trust had gained 3.64% over the past month, outpacing the Finance sector's gain of 2.9% and lagging the S&P 500's gain of 4.69% in that time.

-AGNC Investment will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from AGNC Investment as it approaches its next earnings release.
 In that report, analysts expect AGNC Investment to post earnings of $0.63 per share.
 This would mark a year-over-year decline of 17.11%.

-It is also important to note the recent changes to analyst estimates for AGNC Investment.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for AGNC Investment.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-AGNC Investment is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+AGNC Investment is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, AGNC Investment is holding a Forward P/E ratio of 5.91.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.05.
+Looking at its valuation, AGNC Investment is holding a Forward P/E ratio of 5.96.
+This represents a discount compared to its industry's average Forward P/E of 8.76.

 Click to get this free report